RuedigerLunde/agile-photo-viewer/agile-photo-viewer/wiki/GettingStarted.md

 in the photo panel.
 Accuracy improves when at least three reference points (placed in a triangle) are set.
 Reference points can be removed by 'Remove Reference Point Here' (mouse-right on the reference point's position).
+Additionally, the context menu provides and option to show all visible pictures positions in the map (recommended).
 By mouse-left on the map you load the picture next to the current mouse position into the Photo Panel.</li>
 <li>Previously prepared map images can be opened using the context menu of the